Olympic Park/Nordic Sports

 Whistler Sport Legacies (WSL) is a not-for-profit organization that honours the spirit of sport from the 2010 Olympic and Paralympic Winter Games, providing active, accessible and safe opportunities for people of all ages and abilities.
 The WSL operates three venues: Whistler Sliding Centre, Whistler Olympic Park and the Whistler Athletes’ Centre.

-The Whistler Olympic Park, where a third of all Vancouver 2010 Olympic and Paralympic Winter Games were awarded, is an active centre for world-class competitors and recreationists alike, offering a range of activities including cross-country skiing, snowshoeing, biathlon, ski jumping and tobogganing in the winter and electric assist mountain biking, biathlon, hiking, and disc golf in the summer.
+Whistler Olympic Park, where a third of all Vancouver 2010 Olympic and Paralympic Winter Games were awarded, is an active centre for world-class competitors and recreationists alike, offering a range of activities including cross-country skiing, snowshoeing, biathlon, ski jumping and tobogganing in the winter and electric assist mountain biking, biathlon, hiking, and disc golf in the summer.

 Home to the fastest ice track in the world, the Whistler Sliding Centre was the host of the bobsleigh, skeleton and luge competitions during the Vancouver 2010 Olympic and Paralympic Winter Games.
-Now, the centre is a destination for competitions, recruiting camps, and ongoing youth programs.
+Now, the centre is a destination for competitions, recruiting camps, ongoing youth programs and adventurous recreational visitors.

 The Whistler Athletes’ Centre is a high-performance training and accommodation facility for all levels of sport, educational groups, and art & culture organizations.
 Built for the athletes of the Vancouver 2010 Olympic and Paralympic Winter Games, competitors continue to utilize the Whistler Athletes’ Centre for short- and long-term lodging and dryland conditioning.